projetmbc/for-writing/@prism/readme/products.md

 Supported implementations
 -------------------------

-All implementations are in the `products` folder.
-Each implementation provides at least the palette definitions.
-When supported, you can do the following actions.
+All implementations are located in the `products` folder.
+Each implementation provides palette definitions and supports the use of a single color.
+When available, the following actions can be performed to create new palettes:

-  * Pick specific colors from a palette.
+  * Select specific colors from an existing palette.

   * Shift the palette left or right by any number of steps.

-  * Reverse the color order.
+  * Reverse the order of the colors.

 > ***NOTE.*** *Extra features are limited to discrete palette operations.
 For example, color interpolation is not provided, as this is usually handled out of the box by visualization and formatting tools.*